mojibc1377/mojibc1377/README.md

 -->

 ### AboutMe
-Skilled in full-stack development, Databases and Software design.
+Skilled in full-stack development, Databases and Software design , with a background in data science using Python.
-Aspiring full stack developer leveraging a skillset in Reactjs and Nodejs and also embarking on an exciting journy to master Nextjs with a background in data science using Python
+Aspiring full stack developer leveraging a skillset in Reactjs and Nodejs and also embarking on an exciting journy to master Nextjs.

 ### Education
 🎓 Bachelor's degree in Computer Science from Guilan University